Chat on WhatsApp

 Initiation of Request

 Contact any one of the six IIP offices (Mumbai, Delhi, Ahmedabad, Chennai, Kolkata, Hyderabad) by sending an email to the respective regional office.
-Each office has a dedicated contact person and email ID.
-The IIP will revert with LIMS login credentials for first-time users.
+IIP will respond with LIMS login credentials for first-time applicants.

-Once you send the mail, IIP will provide LIMS (Laboratory Information Management System) login credentials — username and password.
-This information is for first-time users only.
-Existing applicants can use the same credentials for all future applications and correspondence.
+IIP provides LIMS (Laboratory Information Management System) login credentials — username and password — for first-time users.
+Existing applicants use the same credentials for all future applications and correspondence.

 Select Testing Mode

-Normal Mode: Takes 7–28 days.
-Tatkal Mode: Testing reports are issued within 3 days.
-Tatkal Mode is not applicable for narrow-mouth container packaging.
-Choose based on your export urgency and timeline requirements.
+Normal Mode: 7–28 days.
+Tatkal Mode: Test reports issued within 3 days.
+Note: Tatkal Mode is not applicable for narrow-mouth container packaging.
+Choose based on your export timeline.

-Log in to the LIMS portal and fill the complete application form with all required details — packaging type, chemicals, exporter information, UN number, packaging group, mode of export (Air/Sea/Combined), etc. Submit the form to receive a Booking Number for further correspondence.
+Log into the LIMS portal and complete the application form with all required details — packaging type, chemical details, exporter info, UN number, packaging group, and mode of export (Air/Sea/Combined).
+Submit to receive a Booking Number.

-Send physical packaging samples in the required quantity as per IMDG (Sea) or ICAO (Air) international standards to your chosen IIP regional office.
-Label each sample with the Booking Number clearly.
-Samples can be couriered or delivered directly to the office.
+Courier or deliver physical packaging samples in the quantity required by IMDG (Sea) or ICAO (Air) standards to your chosen IIP regional office.
+Clearly label each sample with the Booking Number for easy identification.

-Based on parameters selected in the application, IIP issues a Proforma Invoice detailing all expenses.
-Make payment via online mode using payment details shared along with the invoice.
-After payment, share proof of payment via email to the respective IIP regional office email ID.
+IIP issues a Proforma Invoice based on selected parameters.
+Make online payment using the details shared.
+After payment, share proof of payment (UTR No., amount, date) by email to the respective regional IIP office.

 IIP verifies the booking number, physical condition of samples, fee payment, and supporting documents.
-In case of any insufficiency, IIP will intimate by email to resubmit.
-On receipt of sufficient records and samples, an acknowledgement is sent to the registered mobile and email.
+Any insufficiency is communicated by email for resubmission.
+Acknowledgment is sent to your registered mobile and email upon approval.

 Sample Registration & Job Card

 The received sample is registered in LIMS and a Job Code is generated, then assigned to the relevant laboratory for testing.
-Without this Job Code, laboratories cannot perform tests — ensure all formalities are completed timely to receive reports within the prescribed limit.
+Labs cannot perform tests without the Job Code — ensure all formalities are completed promptly.

 Performance Testing